Last updated on June 27th, 2019

 Distressed wood is very effective when you are creating a vintage theme, or even reclaimed wood can do the job.
 The problem is that as well as being more expensive, new wood looks new, and that can unbalance the effect you are trying to achieve.

 Getting a vintage feel for your home can be a lot of fun while you are searching for everything you need, and a lot of hard work to put it all together.
+Don’t be afraid to try something or be too rigid in sticking with a time period.
+Find pieces you like and incorporate them into your rooms, after all, your house is a reflection of you and you want it to shine.

 Did you see this?